Kushalanagar: Transport

+Major highways passing through Kushalanagara are SH-88 later upgraded to NH-275, which is currently being expanded into a brownfield-greenfield(60:40) four-lane access-controlled highway and SH-91, connecting the town to Kannur International Airport.

 KSRTC has a bus station here.
 They connect the town to metropolitan cities like Bangalore and KIAL, Mysore, Mangalore, Ernakulam, Madurai, Coimbatore, Hubli and many other smaller cities.

 The nearest railway stations are K R Nagar at a distance of 60 kms and Mysore at the distance of 85 kms.

 There is no railway service in Kodagu.
-A railway line from Mysore to Kushalnagar has been planned but has been opposed by environmental activists.
-The nearest airport is at Mysore, and the nearest international airport is Kannur International Airport.
+A proposed new railway line project from Mysore to Kushalnagar was shelved on January 2026.The nearest airport is at Mysore, and the nearest international airport is Kannur International Airport.
 The Airports Authority of India has proposed a construction of a new mini airport named Kushalnagar airport in the town to boost tourism from other parts of the state.